389ds/389ds.github.io/index.md

   </div>
 </div>

-If you're [new to the project](docs/389ds/users.html) you should start with our [getting started](docs/389ds/FAQ/getting-started.html) page.
-It contains links to builds, source code and documentation.
+If you're new to the project you should start with our [getting started](docs/389ds/FAQ/getting-started.html) page.
+It contains information about what LDAP is, how to install an instance, and what to do next.
 Our [mission](docs/389ds/FAQ/mission.html) page also contains information about our goals and vision.

 ## Key Features